jvalenzuela/atform/doc/source/write.rst

 such as the Objective, is provided with a single string, therefore, a mechanism is required to delimit multiple paragraphs.
-To start a new paragraph simply insert one or more blank lines in the same string, then begin the next paragraph; testgen automatically implements indentation, so any additional spaces or tabs at the start of a paragraph do not affect the output.
+To start a new paragraph simply insert one or more blank lines in the same string, then begin the next paragraph; |project_name| automatically implements indentation, so any additional spaces or tabs at the start of a paragraph do not affect the output.
 The following strings may contain multiple paragraphs: